cactuscloud/fancySelectJs/README.md

 				enable()
 					Enables the fancySelectJs.

+				fancySelectJs.parseData(String data, [String delimiter])
+					This "static" function will attempt to parse a string or array input into an array that can be used to set the value of a HTML SELECT element with JQuery's
+					$(elem).val(new_value) function.

+					The function will attempt to parse the supplied data using the supplied delimiter if that data is a String.
+If no delimiter is supplied, a comma will be used by default.

+					This function will return an array on success, and a null value on failure.

 			3. Accessing the fancySelectJs class after initialization:

 				There are two ways in which you can access a specific fancySelectJs instance after it